 If you know of a pitmaster who we should feature next, let us know!

-How long have you lived in the Flat Rock area and how did you get there?
+How long have you lived in Lincolnton and what’s your family’s history there?

 How did you become a pitmaster?

 I started working on and off at the King at 15 years old.
 After college I became a full time pitmaster/manager.
 Barbecue has always been a passion of mine since I was a child and I was excited to dive right into the business after college.
 I’ve always said barbecue is a labor of love because it is not a quick process.
 Smoking ‘que the right way takes time but it is well worth it.

 What other types of roles do you do for Bar-B-Q King?

 Other roles than pitmaster/manager include social media manager and catering manager.
 I do a little bit of everything around here and I love it!

 What is your favorite meat to smoke?
 What type of wood do you prefer?

 My favorite meat to smoke is pork shoulder over hickory wood coals.
 We’ve smoked over hickory wood for almost fifty years and have always used a pork shoulder for the restaurant.
 Although for caterings we have smoked whole hog and briskets and I thoroughly enjoy those meats as well.

 What are your barbecue influences?

 My barbecue influences are my Dad (Keith Smith) and Steve Abernethy.
 They have taught me everything I know about barbecue.
 I’ve read plenty of books about barbecue but nothing compares to someone actually showing you the process from start to finish.